laminas/laminas-di/docs/book/injector.md

 # Injector

-The `Zend\Di\Injector` is responsible for creating instances by providing the dependencies required by the class.
+The `Laminas\Di\Injector` is responsible for creating instances by providing the dependencies required by the class.

 The dependencies are resolved by analyzing the constructor parameters of the requested class via reflection.
 For parameters defined with a class or interface typehint, the configured preferences are taken into account.

-A `Zend\Di\ConfigInterface` can be provided to configure the injector.
+A `Laminas\Di\ConfigInterface` can be provided to configure the injector.
 See the [Configuration](config.md) chapter for details.

 ## Create instances